sao-eht/ehthops/docs/source/running.rst

 All input mark4 files are expected to be organized according to the following directory structure:

 - SRCDIR
-  - [List of CORRDATs]
+  - CORRDAT, a list of data directories
-    - Variable number of subdirectories (this number determines the value passed to the -d option).
+    - Variable levels of subdirectories, which determines the value passed to the -d option
-      - Directories named after the pattern passed to the -p option.
+      - Directories named after the pattern passed to the -p option
-        - Directories with names corresponding to the HOPS expt no.
+        - Directories with names corresponding to the HOPS expt no
-          - Directories with names corresponding to the scan no. containing the input mk4 files.
+          - Directories with names corresponding to the scan no. containing the input mk4 files

 Command-line options
 --------------------